MarkhamLee/internet-and-iot-data-platform/etl_pipelines/finnhub/README.md

 * STOCK_SYMBOL: Symbol for the stock you want to retrieve data for

 As with all of my ETL containers, this container pulls files from various library folders as part of the build process, which requires a slightly different Docker build command to ensure the build process has access to all the required files.
 Please refer to the README file in the parent folder/etl_pipeline folder for more details.
+Currently, I build all of these containers through an automated process via GitHub Actions, and the config files for that are in the .github/workflows folder.